-- Calibration Allows members of this group to calibrate the Fiery server.
-For default groups, only Administrator and Operator groups have this privilege.
-For user-created groups, users have this privilege. - Create Server Presets Allows members of this group to save a set of print options that users can select for their job. - Fiery Mailbox Allows members of this group to have individual mailboxes. - Manage Workflows Allows members of this group to create, edit, and delete Server Presets and virtual printers.
+• Calibration - Allows members of a group that have this privilege to calibrate the Fiery server.
+For the default groups, only Administrator and Operator groups have this privilege.
+For user-created groups, users have this privilege.

+Users in a group with the Calibration privilege also have access to the TrueBrand application.

-- Print in B&W Restricts members to print only in black and white. - Print in Color and B&W Allows members to print in color and grayscale.
+- Create Server Presets Allows members of a group that have this privilege to save a set of print options that users can select for their job. - Fiery Mailbox Allows members of a group that have this privilege to have individual mailboxes. - Manage Workflows Allows members of a group that have this privilege to create, edit, and delete Server Presets and virtual printers. - Print in B&W Restricts members to print only in black and white. - Print in Color and B&W Allows members of a group that have this privilege to print in color and grayscale. - Edit jobs Allows members of a group that have this privilege to edit jobs in the Held or Printed queues.